syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Known-Issues.md

 # Known issues in .NET MAUI.

-* Due to framework bindable layout issue, legend not added dynamically in view.
+* The legend item was not dynamically added.
-* When the edge drawing mode is set to centre, the label on the chart axis will be clipped.

-### Support and feedback

-If you are unable to find the information that you are looking for in the self-help resources mentioned above, please contact us by creating a [support ticket](https://www.syncfusion.com/support/directtrac/incidents).
-Do not see what you need?
-Please request it in our [feedback portal](https://www.syncfusion.com/feedback/maui).
+* While resizing the window, the chart size is not dynamically updated.
+* Axis label rotation does not work for all angles.
+* The title position was incorrect for a category axis with an inversed position.
+* Axis range and series are not updated properly when dynamically removing or inserting the axis collection.
+* Axis minor gridlines are not visible unless major gridlines are enabled.